Megadeth: 1996–1999: Cryptic Writings and Risk

-After completing the extensive world tour in support of Youthanasia, Megadeth took time off in most of 1996, making it the second time in their career, following 1989, that the band had not done any live shows in a single year.
-During this hiatus, Mustaine began work on MD.45, a side project with vocalist Lee Ving of Fear.
+After completing the extensive world tour in support of Youthanasia, Megadeth took time off in most of 1996 and nearly broke up.
+During this period, Mustaine began work on MD.45, a side project with vocalist Lee Ving of Fear.
+The majority of the songs on the album were intended for Megadeth, but due to the band almost disbanding, Mustaine decided to use them for MD.45 instead.
 The duo hired drummer Jimmy DeGrasso, who had played with Alice Cooper on the South American Monsters of Rock tour earlier that year.
 Marty Friedman built a studio in his new home in Phoenix and completed his fourth solo album, released in April 1996.

 In September 1996, Megadeth went to London to work on songs for the next album.
 The songwriting was closely supervised by new manager Bud Prager, who contributed musical ideas and lyrics; many lyrics and song titles were changed at his request.
 Regarding Prager's influence, Mustaine later wrote: "I figured maybe this guy [Prager] could help me get that intangible number one record I so badly wanted."
 The album, recorded in Nashville, was Megadeth's first collaboration with country pop producer Dann Huff, who had met Mustaine in 1990.

 Cryptic Writings was released in June 1997.
 The album peaked at number ten on the Billboard 200, and was eventually certified gold in the United States.
 Its lead single, "Trust", became Megadeth's highest charting song on the Mainstream Rock Tracks at number five, and was nominated for Best Metal Performance at the 1998 Grammy Awards.
 Although all four singles from the album entered the top 20 on Billboard's Mainstream Rock Tracks chart, press response to the album was mixed.
 The album featured a diverse set of songs which the Los Angeles Times described as a "rousing balance" between older material and experimental songs.
 Asked about the album's eclecticism, Mustaine said that Cryptic Writings was divided into thirds.
 One part was based around faster, more aggressive material, another was "radio-orientated music like Youthanasia", and the final third was more melodic.